SP32 and SP49

 SP32-123, Unisław Śląski, January 24, 1998.
 This locomotive was withdrawn in July 2004, after only fifteen years’ service.
 Photo by Andrzej Cichowicz (postcard from my collection).

 SP32-204 (rebuilt SP32-053), location and date unknown.
-This locomotive still remains in the rosters of Polregio (formerly Przewozy Regionalne).
+This locomotive still remains in the rosters of Polregio (formerly Przewozy Regionalne), but has been withdrawn from use.
 Photo from my collection.

 SP32-106, location an date unknown.
 Written off in July 2004 and scrapped.
 Photo from my collection.